pwei1018/bcregistry-sre/gcp/terraform/docs/README.md

 1. Clone the Repository
 2. Create a New Branch
-3. Modify Terraform Configuration in `terraform.tfvars` file
+3. Modify Terraform Configuration in `.tfvars` files

 - There are three variable files that can be modified: